-- (14) "Stormwater management facility."
-Term is used in a general sense to mean retention ponds, detention ponds, sedimentation basins, sediment traps, and any other structure that is constructed to reduce or control stormwater run-off and prevent silt and other pollutants from entering the town's waterways.
-When terms such as sediment basins and detention ponds are used in this chapter, they are also intended to describe a variety of possible structures whose applications in certain circumstances helps control stormwater and waterway pollutants.
-(Ord. of Feb.
-12, 1974; as replaced by Ord. #99-12, Sept.
-1999; Ord. #2001-13, Sept.
-2001; Ord. #2005-09, March 2005, and Ord. #2008-13, Oct.
-2008) - \$\sqrt{11-204}\$.
-Regulated land disturbing activities.
-(1) Except as provided in \$\sqrt{11-204}(2)\$ and \$11-204(3)\$, it shall be unlawful for any person to engage in any land disturbing activity on any commercial development, on any multi-family development, or any single-family development, construction, or renovation activity involving at least one (1) acre of land disturbance, construction activity that is part of a larger common development or sale that would disturb at least one (1) acre of land, or three (3) residential lots or more without submitting and obtaining approval of a drainage and sedimentation plan as detailed in \$\sqrt{11-206}\$ through \$11-209\$ of this chapter, and being issued a grading permit by the building inspector.
+Stormwater Management facility: Term is used in a general sense to mean retention ponds, detention ponds, sediment basins, sediment traps, and any other structure that is constructed to reduce or control stormwater run-off and prevent silt and other pollutants from entering the town's waterways.
+When terms such as sediment basins and detention ponds are used in this ordinance, they are also intended to describe a variety of possible structures whose applications in certain circumstances helps control stormwater and waterway pollutants.

+Stormwater Plan: For the purpose of this Chapter; a Stormwater Plan refers to a formal written document and/or drawing addressing grading, stabilization using vegetation, stormwater conveyance, stormwater management, and erosion and sediment controls, as specified in Sections 11-205 through 11-208, that is reviewed by the Public Works Director and/or Building Inspector with possible other technical assistance as deemed necessary, reviewed by the Jonesborough Planning Commission, and if approved by the Planning Commission is used as the basis for the Building Inspector to issue a Grading Permit that allows land disturbing activity to proceed.

+SWPPP: Stormwater Pollution Prevention Plan.
+This is a combination of an erosion and sediment control plan and a narrative in accordance with the State of Tennessee's current Construction General Permit.

+Waters of the State: Defined in the Tennessee Water Quality Control Act and means any and all water, public or private, on or beneath the surface of the ground, which are contained within, flow through or border upon Tennessee or any portion thereof except those bodies of water confined to and retained within the limits of private property in single ownership which do not combine to effect a junction with natural surface or underground waters.

+11-204.
+Regulated land disturbing activities:
-(2) Any person who owns, occupies and operates private agriculture or forest lands shall not be deemed to be in violation of this chapter of land disturbing activities which result from the normal functioning of these lands, however, the public works director and the building inspector have the authority to require "best practices" erosion and sedimentation control measures if pollution and run-off problems are evident.

-- (3) Any state or federal agency not under the regulatory authority of the Town of Jonesborough for stormwater management, erosion and sedimentation control.
-(Ord. of Feb.
-12, 1974; as replaced by Ord. #99-12, Sept.
-1999; Ord. #2001-13, Sept.
-2001; Ord. #2005-09, March 2005, and Ord. #2008-13, Oct.
-2008) - 11-205.
-Permit required for any land disturbing activity.
-Any land disturbing activity, as defined, shall require a grading permit, in addition to any building permit, which must be issued by the building inspector prior to the commencement of any work.
-Grading permits for regulated land disturbing activities as defined in § 11-204 will be issued by the building inspector only upon the developer meeting requirements outlined in §§ 11-206 through 11-209 of this chapter which includes obtaining approval of a drainage and sedimentation control plan by the Jonesborough Planning Commission.
-Building permit fees will cover the cost of obtaining a grading permit.
+- (1.)
+Except as provided in subsection 11-204(2) and 204(3), it shall be unlawful for any person to engage in any land disturbing activity on any commercial development, on any multi-family development, or any single-family development, construction, or renovation activity involving at least one (1) acre of land disturbance, construction activity that is part of a larger common development or sale that would disturb at least one (1) acre of land, or three (3) lots or more without submitting and obtaining approval of a Stormwater Plan as detailed in Sections 11-206 through 11-209 of this Chapter, and being issued a Grading Permit by the Building Inspector. - (2.)
+Any person who owns, occupies and operates private agriculture or forest lands shall not be deemed to be in violation of this ordinance of land disturbing activities which result from the normal functioning of these lands, however, the Public Works Director and the Building Inspector have the authority to require "best practices" erosion and sediment control measures if pollution and run-off problems are evident. - (3.)
+Any State or Federal agency not under the regulatory authority of the Town of Jonesborough for stormwater management, erosion and sediment control. - 11-205.
+Permit required for any land disturbing activity: Any land disturbing activity, as defined, shall require a Grading Permit, in addition to any Building Permit, which must be issued by the Building Inspector prior to the commencement of any work.
+Grading Permits for regulated land disturbing activities as defined in 11-204 will be issued by the Building Inspector only upon the Developer meeting requirements outlined in Sections 11-206 through 11-209 of this Chapter which includes obtaining approval of a Stormwater Plan by the Jonesborough Planning Commission.
+Building permit fees will cover the cost of obtaining a Grading Permit.